dako98/RadarrStalledCleaner/README.md

 ### `test`

-This target runs the tests for the `citybuilder` package.
+This target runs the tests for the package.

 ```sh
 make test